Our team of advisers have a wide range of skills and experience that they use to help the jobseekers

 Amanda Hughes – Senior Client Adviser and Operations Manager

-Amanda holds a level 4 qualification in Careers Guidance and is currently studying for level 6.
+Amanda holds a level 6 qualification in Careers Guidance.
 Having played a key role in the development of our Job Club, Amanda now offers one to one advice sessions from our Outreach venues and plays a key role in our day to day operations.
 Amanda is also our Management PA and Secretary to our Board of Trustees having previously worked as a Secretary at an Independent School and also as a PA to the Managing Director of a furniture company in Hertfordshire.
 In her spare time, Amanda indulges in her love of arts and crafts.

 Jane Bwye – Client Adviser

 Jane has been an Adviser for People Matter since 2009.
 Jane has a B(Bus) degree and Level 4 Careers Information, Advice and Guidance Certificate.
 Jane provides specialist advice and support to jobseekers thinking about starting their own business.
 Jane has previously provided administration and consultancy services in the UK and Kenya and was Head of Computer Studies at a school in Nairobi for 5 years.
-Jane has now settled in Eastbourne and is a published author of novels ‘Breath of Africa’ and ‘Grass Shoots’.
+Jane has now settled in Eastbourne and is a published author of novels ‘Breath of Africa’ and ‘Grass Shoots’ and also ‘Going it alone: A beginner’s guide to starting your own business’ – available from our offices and with proceeds from sales supporting People Matter.

 Sue Lahache – Client Adviser